Moving to Canada: How Much Does It Cost?

 With an open work permit, you’d be allowed to work for any employer in Canada.
 Easy-peasy!
 An employer-specific permit, on the other hand, only allows you to work for a particular employer.
 Obtaining a Canadian work visa costs around $155 CAD ($117 USD).

 In Canada, work visas are issued to different types of workers –temporary workers, business people, students, and caregivers.
-It’s important that you keep in mind that there are specific requirements for each type of worker, which can even make us a little dizzy… As well, eligibility requirements differ depending on whether you apply from inside or outside of Canada.
+You must keep in mind that there are specific requirements for each type of worker, which can even make us a little dizzy… As well, eligibility requirements differ depending on whether you apply from inside or outside of Canada.

 Good news!
 If you’re moving to Canada from the US as a skilled immigrant, you’ll eligible to apply for Express Entry.
 This is only applicable if you’re planning to become a permanent worker rather than just a temporary one.
 Score!